Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Multivariate Models and Correlation-intact Sandwich Mixture

 \subsection{Multivariate linear models}

 Let $\y_i=(y_{i1},\ldots,y_{ip})^{\top}$ be a $p$-dimensional vector for $i=1,\ldots,n$, where $n$ is the sample size and $p$ is the dimension of the observed vector.
-To consider a general setting, we assume that a $p\times q$ design matrix, $\X_i$, is available.
-We then consider a multivariate linear model, $\y_i \sim \mathrm{N}_p (\X _i \bbe , \bSi )$, where $\bbe$ is a $q$-dimensional vector of regression coefficients and $\bSi$ is a $p\times p$ covariance matrix.
-Throughout this paper, we assume that each row of $\X_i$ is not zero, which is easily guaranteed if, for example, an intercept is included.
-Despite its simplicity, this class of models covers a wide range of multivariate models that are widely used in modern statistical applications.
-Examples include the Gaussian graphical model with $\X _i \bbe=\zero$ (the all-zero vector), and reduced rank regression with $\bbe={\rm vec}(\B)$, where an appropriate rank condition for $\B$ is assumed.
+We consider a multivariate linear model, $\y_i \sim \mathrm{N}_p (\X _i \bbe , \bSi )$, where $\X_i$ is a $p\times q$ design matrix, $\bbe$ is a $q$-dimensional vector of regression coefficients and $\bSi$ is a $p\times p$ covariance matrix.
+Throughout this paper, we assume that each row of $\X_i$ is not zero, which can easily be guaranteed if, for example, an intercept is included.
+This class of models is simple, yet covers a wide range of multivariate models used in modern statistical applications.
+Examples include the Gaussian graphical model with $\X _i \bbe=\zero$ (the all-zero vector), and reduced rank regression with $\bbe={\rm vec}(\B)$, where an appropriate rank condition is assumed for matrix $\B$.
 Our primary interest is inference on coefficient $\bbe$ and covariance matrix $\bSi$ in a Bayesian framework, where we introduce a joint prior distribution for $(\bbe ,\bSi )$.

 A main drawback of the standard multivariate model is that the model is sensitive to outliers.
 For example, when at least one element of the residual $\y_i-\X_i\bbe$ is large under given $\bbe$, such information would have significant effects on the inference on $\bSi$, resulting in biased estimation.
-To accommodate such outliers in the sampling model, we introduce latent variables $\t _i = (t_{i1},\ldots,t_{ip})$ as
+To accommodate such outliers in the sampling model, we introduce latent variables $\t _i = (t_{i1},\ldots,t_{ip})$ as follows:

 where the covariance matrix is now $\V (\bSi, \t_i)$, a function of base covariance matrix $\bSi$ and latent variables $\t_i$.
-While there are several options in modeling $\V (\bSi, \t_i)$ (see Section~\ref{sec:others}), we propose a specific form of $\V (\bSi, \t_i)$ in the next subsection.
+There are several options in modeling $\V (\bSi, \t_i)$ (see Section~\ref{sec:others}), among which we aim to identify a subclass of posterior-robust models.